Vanuatu – Guide for Backpackers

 The main island of Vanuatu, Efate, is home to the bustling city of Port Vila.
 As you can imagine from the name, it is a harbour city – one that is a great base for activities that draw backpackers to the South Pacific islands in the first place: diving, snorkelling, kayaking and chilling on the beaches.

 Meanwhile, on land, you also have the wet options of going to Mele-Maat Cascades Waterfall.
 The 20-metre waterfall, at the bottom of Klem’s Hill, is a great place for a bushwalk and a swim.
 With some activity providers, you can also cascade over the waterfall yourself by abseiling.
+Alternatively, other activity providers can provide transport and a relaxing barbecue by the falls.
 Entry is for a small fee.

 Of course, beach-lovers will not be disappointed.
 While Eton Beach is the most popular, there are more beaches to find at Takara, Undine Bay, Erakor Island and Mele Bay.
 It’s worth going to Lelepa Island for something a little more than beaches.
 There, explore Feles Cave and the coral gardens on the southeast coast.